Skip to main content

 Moving beyond the foundational understanding that nutrients are required for hormone production, we can examine the precise mechanisms through which these deficiencies impair specific endocrine pathways.
 The body’s hormonal systems are not isolated; they are interconnected feedback loops.
 A disruption in one area inevitably affects others.

-The designed to restore balance, such as hormone replacement therapy (HRT) or peptide therapies, are significantly more effective when the body’s foundational nutrient status is optimized.
+The clinical protocols designed to restore balance, such as hormone replacement therapy (HRT) or peptide therapies, are significantly more effective when the body’s foundational nutrient status is optimized.
 Supplying exogenous hormones without ensuring the cofactors for their transport, receptor sensitivity, and metabolism are present is like broadcasting a signal to a radio that isn’t properly tuned.

 The Thyroid Gland a Case Study in Nutrient Dependency